top of page

 These providers process data under Cord’s instructions to provide infrastructure, delivery, and security operations.

-6) Data Retention
+7) Data Retention

-Cord applies limited-retention principles:
+Cord applies data-minimization and limited-retention principles:

-7) Your Controls
+8) Your Controls

 You can:

-• Manage cord participation and remove local cord data in-app
+• Manage cord participation in-app

-• Configure local message retention behavior in-app
+• Configure local message-retention behavior in-app

-Because Cord does not require personal-account identity, Cord may not be able to identify you unless you voluntarily provide contact details (for example, through support email).
+Because Cord does not require a personal-account identity, Cord may not be able to identify you unless you voluntarily provide contact details (for example, through support email).

-8) Children’s Privacy
+9) Children’s Privacy

-9) Changes to This Policy
+10) Changes to This Policy

 We may update this policy as features and infrastructure evolve.
-We will update the “Last Updated” date and provide notice for material changes where appropriate.
+We will update the “Last Updated” date and provide additional notice for material changes where appropriate.

-10) Contact
+11) Contact

 For privacy inquiries: cordmessaging[a]protonmail.com